 Lastly, do not underestimate the importance of good nutrition leading up to your trek.
 All this new work you are putting your body under needs proper fuel.
 Balanced whole foods and a good hydration regiment will power your training for optimum results.

 In conclusion, proper preparation prevents poor performance.
+The more fitter you are, the more enjoyable your trek will be.
 To have a safe, enjoyable trek full of happy memories is the goal.
 Preparing your mind and body for the joys and challenges of trekking in the Himalayan Mountains and reaching the Everest Base Camp successfully will require some effort on your part.
 Remember, you are a participant in your own safety and well-being, so have a body and mind ready for what lies ahead and you are sure to have memories of incredible landscapes, and amazing interactions, not pains and aches.
 So go ahead, get ready and enjoy preparing for the trip of a lifetime!
+We hope this blog will help you in knowing about how to train for Everest base camp trek.